aggregat4/dendriform/JOURNAL.md

 Implementation approach:
 - implement the move-op log with the storage scheme we described above without garbage collection and with a migration to lamport clocks
+  - create a new IDB storage repo with two tables for nodes and child parent relationships
+  - create a new repository implementation paralell to repository-eventlog that uses the original eventlog and the new tree storage thing to implement this
+  - we should be able to seriously reduce eventlog.ts as well since a bunch of that stuff should move to the new persistence implementation
 - modify the server to the new event approach and make sure the eventpump and the undo-redo ops are working
 - implement the membership protocol on the server and client